 - AIB Bank in the ANG 240 mln. financing for the renovation of the Horacio Oduber Hospital (HOH).

 - AIB Bank syndicate in the financing of the Ritz-Carlton Aruba Hotel

 - An off-shore bank in obtaining banking license in Curaçao.

 - Aruba Growth Fund, a local 100 million florins investment fund focussing on Aruban companies with its foundation

-- As trustees in the bankruptcy of Lehman Brothers Securities NV in Curacao
+- As Court appointed receiver in the bankruptcy of Lehman Brothers Securities N.V. in Curaçao.

 - Banco Bilbao de Viscaja in refinancing of an Aruban hotel resort

 - Credit Suisse in the financing of various Dutch Caribbean hotel acquisitions